Syssos/Go_Shell/config/README.md

 If you are unfamiliar with the TOML format, more information can be found on their [github](https://github.com/toml-lang/toml) page.

-`Greeting` and `Salute` are strings ment to be printed before and after Loops run method is called.
+`Greeting` and `Salute` are strings meant to be printed before and after the “loop.run()” method is called.

 `LogFile` will tell the logger where to store/retrieve the log file from.

 `DtFormat` is the format for the datetime string.
-[Yourbasic.org](https://yourbasic.org/golang/format-parse-string-time-date-example/) has great example's on how to change the format to a more desired output.
+[Yourbasic.org](https://yourbasic.org/golang/format-parse-string-time-date-example/) has a great example on how to change the format to a more desired output.

 `DtTimeZone` and `DtOffset` will be used when setting the timezone for the logger to base its datetime strings off of.